Scramble for Africa: Countering disease

 From the beginning of the 20th century, the elimination or control of disease in tropical countries became a driving force for all colonial powers.
 The sleeping sickness epidemic in Africa was arrested through mobile teams systematically screening millions of people at risk.
 In the 1880s cattle brought from British Asia to feed Italian soldiers invading Eritrea turned out to be infected with a disease called rinderpest.
-It continues to infect 90% of Africa's cattle.
 Decimation of native herds severely damaged local livelihoods, forcing people to labor for their colonizers.

 In the 20th century, Africa saw the biggest increase in its population because of lessening of the mortality rate in many countries through peace, famine relief, medicine, and above all, the end or decline of the slave trade.
 Africa's population has grown from 120 million in 1900 to over 1 billion today.

 Slavery abolition

 The continuing anti-slavery movement in Western Europe became a reason and an excuse for the conquest and colonization of Africa.
 It was the central theme of the Brussels Anti-Slavery Conference 1889–90.
 From start of the Scramble for Africa, virtually all colonial regimes claimed to be motivated by a desire to suppress slavery and the slave trade.
 In French West Africa, following conquest and abolition by the French, over one million slaves fled from their masters to earlier homes between 1906 and 1911.
 In Madagascar, the French abolished slavery in 1896, and approximately 500,000 slaves were freed.
 Slavery was abolished in the French controlled Sahel by 1911.
 Independent nations attempting to westernize or impress Europe sometimes cultivated an image of slavery suppression.
 In response to European pressure, the Sokoto Caliphate abolished slavery in 1900, and Ethiopia officially abolished slavery in 1932.
 Colonial powers were mostly successful in abolishing slavery, though slavery remained active in Africa, even though it has gradually moved to a wage economy.
 Slavery was never fully eradicated in Africa.